json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/filtering.md

 Filters can be combined and will be applied using an OR operator.
 This used to be AND in versions prior to v4.0.

-Attributes to filter on can optionally be prefixed with a HasOne relationship, for example:
+Attributes to filter on can optionally be prefixed with to-one relationships, for example:

 ```http
 GET /api/articles?include=author&filter[caption]=like:marketing&filter[author.lastName]=Smith HTTP/1.1